 - Hold and breathe for 1 minute, and then change sides.

 - From supine twist, hug your knees into your chest and give yourself a squeeze as you inhale to fill up your low belly with air.

 - Exhale and extend your limbs out long on the floor.

 - Feel for “melting” into the floor for the remaining time you have.

-Complete your yoga session by rolling onto your side into a fetal position and then pressing yourself up to sitting.
+Complete your 15 minute yoga flow by rolling onto your side into a fetal position and then pressing yourself up to sitting.
+How was that for a relaxing yoga sequence?
 Namaste, friends!